TedHusted/awake/awake.md/awake.md

 “My older sibling can’t tolerate any type of brain computer interface at all,” says Heather.
 “Sometimes I feel frustrated by all of the ADA regulations that require non-link options.
 Then I think of Gage.”

-Tessa asks Heather, “How is the YMCA doing?
+Tessa asks Heather, “How is your day job at the YMCA doing?
 I see your ‘All In’ spots come up on my Pulse health hub almost every day.”

 “Only almost! — I’ll have to tweak our settings,” jokes Heather.
 All three smile and sip from their champagne glasses together.

 A photobot pauses in front of the three women.
-Heather looks at Elena for approval.
+Heather looks to Elena for approval.
 She then nods to the bot and leans into the couple for the click op.

-After the bot slips away, Helen says, “Hey, speaking of Pulse, my Association referrals suddenly improved quite a bit.
+After the bot slips away, Heather says, “Hey, speaking of Pulse, my Association referrals suddenly improved quite a bit.
 Are you tweaking the algorithm?”

 Elena smiles.
 “Every day! — I’ll pass along the praise to our engineers.”

 The couple turn and continue into the main room.
 Heather moves off to greet another couple.
+She casually points her phone in their direction.
+On the screen, the contact notes are still open to Elena Vargas.
+“Spouse is Tessa.
+Swims in the morning.
+Prosthetics.
+Parents car accident.”

+Her phone recognizes the new couple from her contact list and updates the screen.
+Siri starts reading the background notes Heather kept on important donors.

-She recognizes both of them from her contact list.
-Heather waves hello.
-Catching their eye, she welcomes her patrons with a group text using their implants.
+Without thinking, she reaches up and tugs the one ear with a discrete ear piece.
+Heather converts the tug to a wave hello.
+Catching their eye, she welcomes her patrons with a group text through their implants.
 The server bot follows her across the room.

 Throughout the night, other guests come up to the Pulse table and praise the Association algorithm.
-The CTO Adrian Cho is also at the table, looking uncomfortable in a rented tux.
+The CTO Adrian Cho is also at the table, looking uncomfortable in a loosely-fitted tux.

 After the third or fourth comment, Adrian reaches over the table to tap Elena’s hand.
 Getting her attention, he touches his temple.
 Elena nods and activates her neural link.